imfatant/test/README.md

     Or:

         sudo systemctl enable arducopter.service
-    After you reboot, your ArduPilot should start automatically.
+    After you reboot, your ArduPilot should inflate automatically.

 -- Imf